insected/bobbae_gcp-wiki/BigQuery.md

 ### BigQuery Omni

-[BigQuery Omni](https://cloud.google.com/blog/products/data-analytics/introducing-bigquery-omni) is a flexible, fully managed, multicloud analytics solution that allows you to analyze data across clouds such as AWS and Azure.
+[BigQuery Omni](https://cloud.google.com/blog/products/data-analytics/introducing-bigquery-omni) is a flexible, fully managed, multi-cloud analytics solution that allows you to analyze data across clouds such as AWS and Azure.